-You may want to take it as a lump sum, move it into an allocated pension or purchase an annuity, but do think about it carefully as many Australians are looking at a retirement of 30 years or more and there could be tax implications.
+You may want to take it as a lump sum, move it into an account-based pension or purchase an annuity, but do think about it carefully as many Australians are looking at a retirement of 30 years or more and there could be tax implications.

 3. Will you be entering retirement debt-free?

 A 2015 AMP/NATSEM report found 78.3% of 50 to 65 year olds still had household debt3.

 You might have different types of insurance, but it’s worth checking you have the right type and that the amount you have is going to meet your needs in retirement.
 After all, what you require could be quite different when you’re no longer working.

 Another thing to think about, if you’re tempted to reduce your outgoings by cutting back on things like insurance, is that 72% of AMP life insurance claims were made by people over 50 in 2015.4

 You have more time to ride out market highs and lows when you’re young, but when you’re closer to accessing your super and retiring, a more conservative approach to investment options within and outside of super may be appropriate.

 A share market crash could be a lot harder to recover from than if you’ve still got decades in the workforce.

 Your living arrangements in retirement should be based on more than just your finances.
 Your health, partner, family and what you decide to pursue once you stop work will all play a part.